First time visiting Bern

 Getting Around

 Bern is highly walkable.
 The Old Town is car-free and compact.
 Trams and buses are efficient for reaching outer areas.
-Hotels provide free Bern Ticket for unlimited public transport during your stay.
+Hotels often provide the Bern Ticket for unlimited public transport during your stay.
+For details on zones and how it works, see the Bern Ticket guide.

 Language